How Do You Start Eating Bugs?

 This is Step 0 because it might not be possible for everyone, depending on where you live.
 Personally, I approached entomophagy gradually, first after reading David George Gordon's Eat a Bug Cookbook, and then from traveling to Thailand, the unofficial entomophagy capital of the world.
 But even if you can't travel, there are a lot of restaurants, food carts, and special events put on by great people who are making some really great bug food.
 You may live within reasonable driving distance to one, or maybe you'll be traveling in the same areas as one sometime soon.
-You can find some of these restaurants and events in the Resources section of this site.

 Examples of entomophagy events in the United States are: